ArticlesWarewulf

 wwctl container import docker://ghcr.io/warewulf/warewulf-rockylinux:9 rockylinux-nvidia-9

-in this example.
+In this example, the name of our container will be rockylinux-nvidia-9.
 Feel free to change this to match your environment or to add additional information such as the date or version.
-Once the container is finished downloading, we can enter into this container's shell and install the Nvidia drivers.
+Once the container is finished downloading, we can enter into this container's shell and install the NVIDIA drivers:

 wwctl container shell rockylinux-nvidia-9

-You can read more about how to install the Nvidia drivers here.
-The following are example steps for Rocky Linux 9.
+You can find more detailed instructions for installing NVIDIA drivers here.
+The following are example steps for Rocky Linux 9:

 dnf -y install dnf-plugins-core epel-release kernel-headers